-Patricia [ √ Ms. Mosser concurrently serves as <reason appointment="" as="" for="" outside<="" th=""></reason>

-Mosser Senior Research Scholar, Director of Director>

-the MPA Program in Economic Ms. Mosser has many years of experience

-Policy Management, and Director of as an economist and central banker.
-In

-Central Banking and Financial Policy addition to her current position of Senior

-of Columbia University, School of Research Scholar and Director of Central

-International and Public Affairs, and Banking at Columbia's School of

-Independent Director of Nomura International and Public Affairs, she has

-Holding America Inc., etc. held past positions such as Deputy

-Director of the Office of Financial

-Research at U.S. Treasury Department

-and Senior Vice President of the FRBNY.

-Such achievements and related insights

-have been evaluated highly both within

-and outside of the Company.

-The Company believes that she will

-continue to apply her extensive

-experience and high degree of expertise

-and independence to perform a full role as

-an outside director in determining

-important managerial matters and

-overseeing the business execution of the

-Company.
-Reason for designation as Independent

-Director>

-Ms. Mosser satisfies the Independence

-Criteria for Outside Directors established

-by the Company.
-She is not considered to

-be in any situation where the degree of

-independence required by the Exchanges

-would be called in doubt, and hence she is

-unlikely to have conflicts of interest with

-general investors, and has been

-designated as an Independent Director.

-<Committees>
+<reason as="" designation="" director="" for="" independent=""> Ms. Ishiguro satisfies the Independence Criteria for Outside Directors established by the Company.
+He is not considered to be in any situation where the degree of independence required by the Exchanges would be called in doubt, and hence he is unlikely to have conflicts of interest with general investors, and has been</reason> Masahiro Ishizuka None designated as an Independent Director.
+Reason for appointment as Outside Director> Mr. Ishizuka is well-versed in international accounting systems from his many years of experience as a Certified Public Accountant, and has a high degree of expertise with regard to international accounting systems corresponding to a Sarbanes-Oxley Act of 2002 financial expert.
+Further, including the holding in the past of positions such as Vice Chairman of the Audit Standards Committee of the Japanese Institute of Certified Public Accountants and Executive Officer, General Manager of the Reputation Quality Risk Management Headquarters of Deloitte Tohmatsu LLC and Deloitte Touche Tohmatsu LLC, such achievements and related insights have been evaluated highly both within and outside of the Company.
+The Company believes that he will apply his extensive experience and high level of independence to perform a full role as an outside director in determining important managerial matters and overseeing the business execution of the Company.
+Reason for designation as Independent Director> Mr. Ishizuka satisfies the Independence Criteria for Outside Directors established by the Company.
+He is not considered to be in any situation where the degree of independence required by the Exchanges would be called in doubt, and hence he is unlikely to have conflicts of interest with general investors, and has been designated as an Independent Director.

-Composition of each committee and attributes of the committee chairman
+Committees> Composition of each committee and attributes of the committee chairman